Definition of a special relationship

 |On a scale of 1-10, how much of my anger and resentment in the relationship stems from this person’s failure to fulfill his or her assigned role?|

 It is really hate that looks like love

 For an unholy relationship is based on differences, where each one thinks the other has what he has not.
 They come together, each to complete himself and rob the other.
-They stay until they think that there is nothing left to steal, and then move on.
-And so they wander through a world of strangers, unlike themselves, living with their bodies perhaps under a common roof that shelters neither; in the same room and yet a world apart.
-(T-22.In.2:5-8)
+They stay until they think there’s nothing left to steal, and then move on.
+And so they wander through a world of strangers unlike themselves, living with their bodies perhaps beneath a common roof that shelters neither, in the same room and yet a world apart.
+(T-22.I.2:5-8)

 It is really separation that looks like joining

 The “ideal” of the unholy relationship thus becomes one in which the reality of the other does not enter at all to “spoil” the dream.
-And the less the other really brings to the relationship, the “better” it becomes.
+And the less the other really brings to it, the “better” it becomes.
 Thus, the attempt at union becomes a way of excluding even the one with whom the union was sought.
 For it was formed to get him out of it, and join with fantasies in uninterrupted “bliss.”
-(T-17.III.4:5-8)
+(T-17.III.6:3-6)